elad/openbsd-apu2/README.md

 ### Firmware update

 The driver used for wireless networking is [athn(4)](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man4/athn.4?query=athn).
 It might not work properly out of the box.
 Once OpenBSD is installed, run `fw_update` with no arguments.
 It will figure out which firmware updates are required and will download and install them.
 When it finishes, `reboot`.

+## Credits

+These instructions were collected from websites, mailing lists, forums, and whatever I could find.